JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     Repeat block creates a loop to iterate over certain steps(blocks).
 We will create a repeat loop that allows 3 retries if the authentication fails.

-    Drag and drop endpoint of this :material-circle: at `Result Object` block then select `Repeat`
+    Create a repeate block after the `Result Object` block

     ![](../../../assets/agama-create-repeat.png)